Dre Campbell Farm

 Harvesting

-The amount of time it will take for onions to develop varies.
+The time it takes for onions to develop varies.
 However, they may be harvested at any stage.
-Even seedlings that have been pulled from a row can be utilized as green onions.
+Even seedlings pulled from a row can be utilized as green onions.

-When roughly half of the top leaves have fallen off and the skins of the bulbs have a papery texture, the bulbs are completely grown.
+When about half of the top leaves have fallen off and the bulb skins have a papery texture, the bulbs are completely grown.
 You may achieve longer-lasting storage by allowing bulbs to stay in the ground until at least half of their green tips have fallen.

 Allow the bulbs to dry out in a warm, dry environment with sufficient air circulation while they finish curing.
 Don’t remove the leaves.
 You may use your fresh onions whenever you choose.